SimonSapin/rust-forest/README.md

 The links between nodes are also `&'a T` references internally.

-Since nodes are *aliased* (have multiple references to them), `RefCell` is used for interior mutability.
+Since nodes are *aliased* (have multiple references to them), `Cell` is used for interior mutability.

 Advantages: